mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week0.md

 ## Terraform

 Terraform is an infrastructure as code tool.
 Terraform is a command line interface application written in GO.
 Terraform is cloud agnostic.
-We can learn it once and then use it to provision cloud resources on multiple different cloud providers.
+I can learn it once and then use it to provision cloud resources on multiple different cloud providers.
 Terraform is able to store the state of the resources deployed.
-We can make changes to them or add new resources, without needing to repeat deployment.
+I can make changes to them or add new resources, without needing to repeat deployment.
 Terraform is configured by using a declarative file format known as HCL.

 ### Terraform providers

 Terraform plugins called providers let Terraform interact with cloud platforms and other services via their application programming interfaces (APIs).
 You can find providers for many of the platforms and services like Azure and AWS in the [Terraform Registry Providers section](https://registry.terraform.io/browse/providers).

 The Terraform documentation is a great resource, with many examples.
-It should be consulted often when writing HCL for your chosen provider.
+It should be consulted often when writing HCL for my chosen provider.

 - [Terraform Azure provider documentation](https://registry.terraform.io/providers/hashicorp/azurerm/latest/docs)